 Be wary of immediately accepting these options, especially for a low option price.
 A non-pedigree producer may not be able to secure the necessary film finance.
 You don’t want to be stuck with them if they can’t get your film produced.

 One advantage of option agreements is that they are more comprehensive.
-They include the option price, details of the exercise (purchase) price, payment terms and renewability.
+They include the option price, details of the exercise (purchase) price, payment terms, and renewability.
 They may also include details of separation of rights, spinoff/sequel rights, merchandising rights, screenwriter’s credits, and how many drafts they must be offered to write.
 These terms (even the purchase price) are typically negotiated in shopping agreements when funding is being closed.

 While option agreements provide security and pre-negotiated terms, they don’t offer the flexibility or screenwriter involvement of shopping agreements.

-During option agreements, writers’ temporality relinquish their rights to their work.
+During option agreements, writers temporality relinquish their rights to their work.
 However, all rights automatically revert to them if the option lapses.
 Conversely, screenwriters maintain all rights to their work at all times during the term of a shopping agreement.

 As such, the issues of warranties and indemnities are less clearly defined in shopping agreements, since legally, the producer only controls the rights in an option agreement.
-It is essential that a clause be stipulated in an shopping agreement so that a writer doesn’t carry the legal liabilities of the producer and vice versa.
+It is essential that a clause be stipulated in a shopping agreement so that a writer doesn’t carry the legal liabilities of the producer and vice versa.

 A shopping agreement (producer attachment agreement) is more flexible, yet still allows a producer enough time to introduce a project to partners and allow it to gain traction in the marketplace.